 Who we are

 S.L.A.M.
 TRIPS is a program of Mending Wings—a nonprofit, Native American youth organization located on the Yakama Reservation in Washington State.
-We offer cross-cultural, summer youth mission trip on our reservation.
-There are many summer mission trip opportunities that your youth group could be a part of, but we believe we are unique for several reasons:
+We offer cross-cultural, summer youth service and learning trips on our reservation.
+There are many summer service and learning trip opportunities that your youth group could be a part of, but we believe we are unique for several reasons:

 - We are Native-American owned and operated.
 Something you won’t see very often!